fluencelabs/examples/js-client-examples/node-example/README.md

 This should start listening to incoming particles from Fluence Network.

+Open another terminal window and go to the example dir.
 Try interacting with the application by executing aqua function:

 ```bash
 fluence run -f 'demoCalculation()'